Barbra Streisand: Philanthropy

 In 1984, Streisand donated the Emanuel Streisand Building for Jewish Studies to the Hebrew University of Jerusalem, in the Mount Scopus campus, in memory of her father, an educator and scholar who died when she was young.

 Streisand has personally raised $25 million for organizations through her live performances.
 The Streisand Foundation, established in 1986, has contributed over $16 million through nearly 1,000 grants to "national organizations working on preservation of the environment, voter education, the protection of civil liberties and civil rights, women's issues and nuclear disarmament".

 In 2006, Streisand donated $1 million to the William J. Clinton Foundation in support of former President Bill Clinton's climate change initiative.

 In 2009, Streisand gifted $5 million to endow the Barbra Streisand Women's Cardiovascular Research and Education Program at Cedars-Sinai Medical Center's Women's Heart Center.
 In September that year, Parade magazine included Streisand on its Giving Back Fund's second annual Giving Back 30 survey, "a ranking of the celebrities who have made the largest donations to charity in 2007 according to public records", as the third most generous celebrity.
 The Giving Back Fund claimed Streisand donated $11 million, which The Streisand Foundation distributed.
 In 2012 she raised $22 million to support her women's cardiovascular center, bringing her own personal contribution to $10 million.
 The program was officially named the Barbra Streisand Women's Heart Center.

 At Julien's Auctions in October 2009, Streisand, a longtime collector of art and furniture, sold 526 items, with all the proceeds going to her foundation.
 Items included a costume from Funny Lady and a vintage dental cabinet purchased by the performer at 18 years old.
 The sale's most valuable lot was a painting by Kees van Dongen.

 In December 2011, she appeared at a fundraising gala for Israel Defense Forces charities.

 In June 2020, she gifted George Floyd's daughter, Gianna Floyd, Disney shares.

+On September 22, 2022, Volodymyr Zelenskyy, the president of Ukraine, invited Streisand to become an ambassador for the UNITED24 platform, focusing on the Medical Aid direction of support.
+Streisand helped raise $240,000 for medical care.